Grouflon/mirror/README.md

 ```

 ## How to use
 - Any reflected class gains a public `GetClass()` static function that allow to iterate through reflected members, access their types and find their address on given instances.
-You can also access it from the oustide with the function `mirror::GetClass<T>()`
+You can also access the reflected type one any type from the oustide with the function `mirror::GetTypeDesc<T>()` or `mirror::GetTypeDesc(myVariable)`
 - Classes inheritance schemes can be checked at runtime by using the `Class::isChildOf` method.
 - A cheap dynamic cast is also available by using the static `mirror::Cast<TargetType>(SourceType)` method.
 - You can access a static function return and arguments types by calling `mirror::GetStaticFunctionType()` on a static function pointer.